This program allows students who have graduated from a participating Canadian post-secondary institution to gain valuable Canadian work experience.

-- You must submit your application for a work permit within 90 days, starting from the day when your final marks are issued.
+- You must submit your application for a work permit within 90 days, starting from the day when your final marks are issued and university has confirmed that you have completed all requirements to your degree.
 In cases where the final graduation requirement is a thesis, the 90-day period starts when you have defended your thesis, and the final draft of the thesis has been accepted.
 NOTE: The 90-day time period is NOT calculated from the Convocation date or the expiry date of the Study Permit.

 - You must have a letter to confirm you have completed all requirements for your degree:

 - Graduate students: Post Graduate Work Permit (PGWP) Letter http://www.brocku.ca/graduate-studies/current-students/student-forms (on the right side under "Graduation" section)

 - Undergraduate students: Eligibility to Graduate Letter http://www.brocku.ca/registrar/forms

 When filling the general request form, in the “Comments area”, make sure you indicate:

 “For Post Graduation Work Permit application"